-Scholarships and awards are a great way to fund your university study.
-There is a wide range of scholarships and awards available to AUT students at all stages of their study including the Welcome to Auckland scholarship and Find Your Greatness scholarship (details below).
+Scholarships and awards are a great way to fund your AUT's Find Your Greatness undergraduate scholarships university study.
+There is a wide range of scholarships for school leavers reflect our commitment to creating and awards available to AUT students at all stages of their great graduates.
+These three-year scholarships recognise study including the Welcome to Auckland scholarship and students' academic achievement, as well as students' Find Your Greatness scholarship (details below). potential leadership ability and contribution to their school or community, cultural pursuits or sport at a Visit the scholarships website for a full current list of representative level.

-Visit the scholarships website for a full current list of scholarships offered by AUT and external funders, as well as application forms and closing dates.
+scholarships offered by AUT and external funders, as well as application forms and closing dates.
 You can also contact AUT's Scholarships Office for advice on scholarships, awards and the scholarship application process.

-2025 AUT Welcome to Auckland Scholarships
+AUT Welcome to Auckland Scholarships

 Because we recognise the challenges students may face when moving to Auckland, AUT's three-year Welcome to Auckland scholarships make a contribution towards students' accommodation and study fees.
-These scholarships recognise high-achieving secondary school students living outside of Auckland who intend to enrol in bachelor's degree study commencing in 2025.
+These scholarships recognise high-achieving secondary school students living outside of Auckland who intend to enrol in bachelor's degree study commencing in 2026.